Illustration of a car, headphones, and a game controller.

 • Roblox (with strict parental controls)

-These games give kids freedom, creativity, and problem-solving while avoiding the mature themes found in GTA.
+These games provide freedom and creativity without the same level of inappropriate content found in Grand Theft Auto.
 If your family is working toward safer digital habits overall, kid-safe Gabb devices can help limit exposure to mature content while still giving kids the freedom they want.

 Bottom line for parents

-GTA is a highly engaging game, but it was not designed for kids and does not offer a safe environment for younger players.
-Between the realistic violence, explicit content, and unmoderated online interactions, most experts agree that GTA is best reserved for adults.
+Grand Theft Auto is highly engaging, but it was not designed to be appropriate for kids.
+Between the realistic violence, strong language, explicit content, and unmoderated online interactions, most experts agree that it’s best reserved for adults.

 Supporting your child’s interest in gaming does not mean saying yes to every game.
 It means helping them find options that are fun, creative, and age-appropriate.
 If you’re navigating gaming safety in your home, you may find this guide on parental controls for video games especially helpful.

 Your child’s curiosity is normal, and you’re not alone in navigating what’s appropriate.
-GTA is simply built for older players, not kids who are still developing emotionally, socially, and neurologically.
+Grand Theft Auto is primarily designed for older players, not kids who are still developing emotionally, socially, and neurologically.
 Choosing safer games now helps protect your child’s confidence, imagination, and sense of security.

 Let Us Come to You